Oct 18 2022

 The airport arrival & departure boards displayed the schedule of flights to Jakku, Alderaan, Death Star, and places like that.
 YES!
 To the galaxies!

 Take a look at this airport screen and say if it doesn’t amuse you beyond your imagination:

-Dubai Airports shifted from traditional FIDS and embraced a new cloud-based flight information display solution along with system on chip (SoC) technology to provide passengers with an extraordinary experience.
+Moving away from traditional systems, Dubai Airport embraced a new cloud-based Flight Information Display System (FIDS) solution coded with a system-on-chip (SoC) technology to provide passengers with an extraordinary experience.

 The new flight information screen system at Dubai Airports allowed easy operation via the internet browser without any local software installation.
 The staff could choose a variety of screen layouts and select specific contents for different zones in that layout, and display multiple contents simultaneously at the same time.

-Thanks to cloud-based software, everything stood manageable from a remote location and from any device.
-The deployment of the new FID system improved operational efficiency and enhanced passenger experience at the same time.
+Thanks to cloud-based software, everything stood manageable from a remote location on any device.
+The deployment of the new and user-friendly system improved operational efficiency and passenger experience simultaneously.